Jeffrey-Ede/ALRC/README.md

 ALRC is a simple, computationally inexpensive algorithm that stabilizes learning by limiting loss spikes.
 It can be applied to any neural network trained with stochastic gradient descent.
 In practice, it improves the training of neural networks where learning is destabilized by loss spikes and otherwise has little effect.

-If you are unsure whether to use ALRC, you should.
+If you are unsure whether to use ALRC, you should!
 It is computationally inexpensive, designed to complement existing learning algorithms and, at worst, will do nothing.
 Large improvements in the rate of convergence are seen when learning otherwise has high loss spikes.

 # Example